Isidoro de Santos: IDES O'Racca Building

 The IDES O'Racca Building, originally known as the IDES Building, is an Art Deco commercial and residential structure in San Nicolas, Manila.
 It was built by Isidoro de Santos as both a family home and an income-generating property.
 The design provided separate floors for each of his three partners and their children, while the remaining sections were reserved for commercial leasing and cold storage due to its proximity to the Divisoria market.

 Designed by German architect Arthur Julius Niclaus Gabler Gumbert, the building features classic Art Deco elements, including vertical bays defined by pilasters, a distinctive fourth-floor row of windows with corbels, and a granolithic split staircase.
 Though once believed to have been constructed in 1935, existing photographs and advertisements show that the structure was already standing as early as 1931.

 The building was financed through mortgages tied to De Santos' land shares in Hacienda Esperanza.
 After his death, the property was foreclosed, eventually coming under the ownership of the O'Racca Confectionery Company, which had operations in Binondo.
 During World War II, the building was used by Japanese forces, which spared it from total destruction, and it was later utilized by the U.S. Coast Guard during liberation.

 Postwar, it became government property under laws governing former enemy properties and later housed the National Abaca and Other Fibers Corporation.
 In the decades that followed, the building was leased to various tenants and became the subject of legal disputes involving lease and ownership issues.
 A major fire in 1964 damaged only interior wooden sections, leaving the concrete structure intact.

 In 2010, the building was sold to Rodil Enterprises, though the sale was questioned for undervaluation.
 It was later acquired by Anchor Land Holdings, though the details of this transfer are not publicly documented.

 In 2013, after a petition by local heritage advocates, the IDES O'Racca Building was declared a Cultural Property under the National Museum of the Philippines.
 In 2021, another petition was filed to upgrade its status to a higher level of cultural protection, reflecting ongoing efforts to preserve the building as one of the remaining pre-war Art Deco structures in San Nicolas.

 Death and Legacy

 Isidoro de Santos died on August 24, 1939, at San Juan de Dios Hospital in Intramuros, Manila at the age of 66.
 He was buried in the De Santos Family Mausoleum at the Manila North Cemetery.

-The National Historical Commission of the Philippines approved the fabrication of his historical marker on December 2022.
+The National Historical Commission of the Philippines approved the fabrication of his historical marker in December 2022.